-The wide range of techniques used in not just this Microsoft supply chain attack, but in every other wide ranging attack demonstrate just how important it is for organisations to have a comprehensive cybersecurity strategy in place that incorporates both prevention and monitoring tactics.
+The wide range of techniques used in not just this Microsoft supply chain attack, but in every other wide-ranging attack, demonstrates just how important it is for organisations to have a comprehensive cybersecurity strategy in place that incorporates both prevention and monitoring tactics.

 In the first instance, organisations must ensure that they have done everything they can to protect themselves against attack.
-Just some of the key elements of a preventative approach include:
+Some of the key elements of a preventative approach include:

 - Providing training for staff to help them protect the organisation from password spraying or phishing attacks.